Zucchini Fritters

 This happens when there is not enough binder in the mix or there are sticking issues.
 So to prevent this, there are a couple of things I always make sure to do:

-• I like to use Panko bread crumbs, 2 eggs, and some cheese as binders
+• Use proper binders: use Panko bread crumbs, 2 eggs, and some cheese as binders

 • Fritters can fall apart if they’re stuck to the pan, so make sure your pan is clean and if needed, use a non-stick.